qupath/qupath-docs/docs/advanced/view_tracker.md

 View tracker analysis pane
 :::

+Playbacks can be replayed by clicking the [***play button***] button with a few additional options discussed below.

 ### Data overlay

 This uses a heatmap overlay which the colors can be changed via the {guilabel}`colormap` option.
-It provides an insight into areas of focus on the image during the recording and is determined by time spent there.
+It provides an insight into areas of focus during the recording and is determined by time spent looking at that region.
 To activate this option, select `Enable data overlay`.

-QuPath will display on top of the opened image (and the slide overview in the same pane) an overlay representing the time (in milliseconds) spent on each region of the image.
-In other words, each pixel of the overlay represents the amount of milliseconds spent on the corresponding pixel of the original image.
+Each colored pixel of the overlay represents the amount of milliseconds spent on the corresponding pixel of the original image.

-### Time range
+### Time range and downsample range
 You can dynamically crop the recording to display only the data from a certain period of the recording by sliding the `Time range` slider (e.g. only the frames between 5 minutes and before 10 minutes).
 Similarly, you can dynamically crop the recording to only display the data from the frames which were captured in a specified downsample range (e.g. only the frames where the image was viewed as full resolution).

 ::: {tip}
-You can export the overlay to a `tif` file by right-clicking on the slide overview (after making sure that
-`Enable data overlay` is ticked), then `Export data as TIF`.
+You can export the overlay to a `tif` file by right-clicking on the slide overview (after making sure that `Enable data overlay` is ticked), then `Export data as TIF`.
 :::

 ### Recording table

 As mentioned above, all recordings are automatically saved as a TSV file in the project folder.
 You can preview this table by clicking `Show frames` (and `Hide frames` to collapse them).

 ::: {note}
 Selecting a recording from the previewed table will automatically change the position of the current viewer to match the frame selected.
 :::